U.S. House Republicans vote to go after Biden Justice Department | Politics

 Republicans controlling the U.S. House of Representatives voted on Tuesday to launch an investigation into what they term President Joe Biden's weaponization of the federal government, but Democrats branded it a partisan fishing expedition.
 Republicans have been promising to use their new majority against the Justice Department, FBI and other federal agencies investigating Republican former president Donald Trump and his supporters who on Jan.
 6, 2021, stormed the Capitol.

 The party-line vote on Tuesday aims to do just that, setting up a "Select Subcommittee on the Weaponization of the Federal Government."
 The body is set to launch a wide-ranging probe of Democrat Biden's administration, which Republicans accuse of "weaponizing" the FBI against Trump.
-"We will hold the swamp accountable, from the withdrawal of Afghanistan, to the origins of COVID and to the weaponization of the FBI," newly elected House Speaker Kevin McCarthy said on Saturday.
+Republicans will also investigate claims that the Biden administration has pressured big-tech companies to censor views that run contrary to White House policy.
+The bill establishing the panel said lawmakers would probe how the executive branch works with the private sector, nonprofit groups and other agencies "to facilitate action against" American citizens.

+"We need to get to work now," Republican James Comer, head of the Oversight Committee, said in a speech on the House floor.
+"We must expose the abuses committed by the unelected, unaccountable federal bureaucracy."
+Among the federal agencies targeted are those looking into Trump's attempt to overturn his 2020 defeat and alleged mishandling of classified documents.
+Trump has dismissed these probes as "witch hunts."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)